-Treblinka is the largest cemetery of Polish Jews.
-It is one of the largest cemeteries of Polish citizens.
-Around 900 000 people are estimated to have died here.
+TREBLINKA Death Camp is the largest cemetery of Polish Jews.
+It is also one of the largest cemeteries of Polish citizens.
+900 000 people are estimated to have died here.
 We do not know the exact number, we do not know the names and surnames of those who were brought here and murdered in the gas chambers.
-We know when the transports arrived and where they came from: Warsaw, central Poland, the Białostocki and Grodzieński regions, but also from Czech and Macedonia.
-We know the dates during which this factory of death remained active.
-It operated from the 23rd of July 1942 until the fall of 1943- it never recovered from the prisoner uprising on the 2nd of August 1943.
-Near the end of 1943 the gas chambers and barracks were dismantled- the Germans were trying to cover up the traces of their crimes.
+We know when the transports arrived and where they came from: Warsaw, central Poland, the Białostocki and Grodzieński regions, but also from Czechoslovakia and Macedonia.
+This factory of death started to operate on 23rd of July 1942.
+After 14 months, in the fall of 1943 the gas chambers and barracks were blown up – the Germans were trying to cover up the traces of their crimes.

-Today the area is silent.
-This place demands not only prayer and contemplation, but also a caring remembrance and knowledge.
+Today the area is filled with silence.
+This place demands not only prayer and contemplation but also a caring remembrance and knowledge.

-We ask anyone interested in our endeavor, anyone willing to help and become involved in our Foundation’s work, to contact us and support us.
+We ask anyone interested, anyone willing to help and become involved in our Foundation’s work, to contact us and support us.

 - Yad Vashem – the World Holocaust Remembrance Center

 - Beit Lohamei Haghetaot – Ghetto Fighters’ House Museum

 - The Museum of Warsaw – Korczakianum